ObengKojo23/pizza-mania-sales-analysis/README.md

 <a href=#cont>Back to Project Structure</a>

 ### 1.1 Project Overview 📝
 This project focuses on supporting Pizza Mania’s commitment to growth, operational excellence, and exceptional customer experience through data-driven decision-making.
+This project provides a comprehensive exploratory data analysis (EDA) of a year's sales from `Pizza Mania`.
 By analyzing business data, the goal is to uncover key insights, identify emerging trends, and highlight actionable opportunities to enhance performance, optimize operations, and drive strategic growth.
+The dataset for the project includes details on each order, such as date and time, pizza type, size, quantity, price, and ingredients.
+Using Power BI, I explored customer behaviour, peak sales times, order trends, revenue, and potential areas for menu optimization and promotions.

 ### 1.2 Problem Statement ⚠️